TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-conditionalaccess-all-apps-policy.md

 <!--issueDescription-->

 A policy including all applications applied to sign-in <!--$CorrelationId-->[CorrelationId]<!--/$CorrelationId-->, which can impact workflow behavior such as blocking your entire organization.

-If the policy is not working as expected, consider modifying the ‘Cloud apps” condition.
+If the policy is not working as expected, consider modifying the "Cloud Apps” condition.
 <!--/issueDescription-->

 Details: <!--$IssueDetails -->[IssueDetails]<!--/$IssueDetails-->